I’m giddy about today…It might be Thursday, but guess what? It’s one day closer to the weekend and this weekend will be special.

 - 2 cloves garlic, minced or pressed

 - 1/2 teaspoon ground black pepper

 - 2/3 cups fresh peas or thawed frozen peas

-- Parmesan or Asiago cheese (optional)
+- Grated vegan Parmesan cheese (optional)

 - Warm oil in a large skillet over medium heat.
 Add mushrooms, shallots and garlic.
 Saute for 5-7 minutes, stirring occasionally, until mushrooms are lightly browned and the liquid from the mushrooms is evaporated.

 - Stir in uncooked rice and cook for an extra minute.